8. Lagopus software switch datastore and DSL syntax¶

 Refer to Configurable objects and DSL syntax for details about DSL syntax.

 8.2.1.
-Converting between .conf
+Converting between .conf and .dsl syntax¶

-option, you can convert between .conf
+By using --dsl-encode --dsl-decode option, you can convert between .conf and .dsl syntax.

 Examples:

-$ head .lagopus.conf.d/lagopus.conf log { syslog; ident lagopus; debuglevel 0; packetdump ""; } datastore { addr 0.0.0.0; port 12345; protocol tcp; $ lagosh --dsl-encode .lagopus.conf.d/lagopus.conf log -syslog -ident lagopus -debuglevel 0 -packetdump "" datastore -addr 0.0.0.0 -port 12345 -protocol tcp -tls false agent -channelq-size 1000 -channelq-max-batches 1000 ... snip ...
+.confto.dsl$ head .lagopus.conf.d/lagopus.conf log { syslog; ident lagopus; debuglevel 0; packetdump ""; } datastore { addr 0.0.0.0; port 12345; protocol tcp; $ lagosh --dsl-encode .lagopus.conf.d/lagopus.conf log -syslog -ident lagopus -debuglevel 0 -packetdump "" datastore -addr 0.0.0.0 -port 12345 -protocol tcp -tls false agent -channelq-size 1000 -channelq-max-batches 1000 ... snip ...

-$ head /usr/local/etc/lagopus/lagopus.dsl # all the log objects' attribute log -syslog -ident lagopus -debuglevel 0 log -packetdump "" # all the datastore objects' attribute datastore -addr 0.0.0.0 -port 12345 -protocol tcp -tls false # all the agent objects' attribute agent -channelq-size 1000 -channelq-max-batches 1000 $ lagosh --dsl-decode /usr/local/etc/lagopus/lagopus.dsl log { syslog; ident lagopus; debuglevel 0; packetdump ""; } datastore { addr 0.0.0.0; port 12345; protocol tcp; tls false; } agent { channelq-size 1000; channelq-max-batches 1000; } ... snip ...
+.dslto.conf$ head /usr/local/etc/lagopus/lagopus.dsl # all the log objects' attribute log -syslog -ident lagopus -debuglevel 0 log -packetdump "" # all the datastore objects' attribute datastore -addr 0.0.0.0 -port 12345 -protocol tcp -tls false # all the agent objects' attribute agent -channelq-size 1000 -channelq-max-batches 1000 $ lagosh --dsl-decode /usr/local/etc/lagopus/lagopus.dsl log { syslog; ident lagopus; debuglevel 0; packetdump ""; } datastore { addr 0.0.0.0; port 12345; protocol tcp; tls false; } agent { channelq-size 1000; channelq-max-batches 1000; } ... snip ...

 8.3.
 Configurable objects and DSL syntax¶